Meet the farmers crowned NI’s most innovative producers

 Innovating for the future

 Philip Meade, from Co.
-Tyrone, scooped the Innovation Award which recognises producers who are pushing the boundaries in their sector.
+Meath, scooped the Innovation Award which recognises producers who are pushing the boundaries in their sector.

 The Meade family first started selling potatoes in local towns in the Co.
 Meath area in 1977.